storj/storj/docs/design/storage-node-windows-installer.md

 * Consider writing an uninstaller.
 * How do we prevent UAC from triggering?
-* Consider using wix without go-mis.
+* Consider using wix without go-msi.
 * We need to sign both the binaries and the installer, make sure its done for the MSI.